Configuring System Information

 When InterSystems IRIS is first installed, database and routine cache memory allocation is set to Automatically, under which InterSystems IRIS allocates 25% of total physical memory for the database cache (global buffers).

 This setting is not appropriate for production use.
-For guidelines for allocating memory to an InterSystems IRIS instance’s routine and database caches and the shared memory heap, see Memory Management and Scaling for InterSystems IRIS in the “Vertical Scaling” chapter of the Scalability Guide.
+For guidelines for allocating memory to an InterSystems IRIS instance’s routine and database caches and the shared memory heap, see Configuring InterSystems IRIS Shared Memory.

 Other than the memory settings, the Memory and Startup page includes the following: